-"Person" means the United States of America, the state of Nevada, or any individual, group of individuals, partnership, firm, company, corporation, association, trust estate, political subdivision, administrative agency, public or quasi-public corporation, or other legal entity.
+"Person" means the United States of America, the State of Nevada, or any individual, group of individuals, partnership, firm, company, corporation, association, trust estate, political subdivision, administrative agency, public or quasi-public corporation, or other legal entity.

-"PM2.5" means particulate matter, both filterable and condensable, with an aerodynamic diameter less than or equal to a nominal two and one half (2.5) micrometers.
-PM2.5 emissions shall include gaseous emissions from a source or activity which condense to form particulate matter at ambient temperatures.
+"PM{2.5}" means particulate matter, both filterable and condensable, with an aerodynamic diameter less than or equal to a nominal two and one half (2.5) micrometers.

-"PM10" means particulate matter, both filterable and condensable, with an aerodynamic diameter less than or equal to a nominal ten (10) micrometers.
-PM10 emissions shall include gaseous emissions from a source or activity which condense to form particulate matter at ambient temperatures.
+"PM ${10}$ " means particulate matter, both filterable and condensable, with an aerodynamic diameter less than or equal to a nominal ten (10) micrometers.